andreiajlfortuna/MMPBSA/analysis/HBs_and_XBs/README.md

   - "run_MDanalysis_H" and "run_MDanalysis_O-N-S" which will run the MDAnalysis for the HB acceptor and donors respectively.
 This scrip will identify the presence of each donor and acceptor and run the MDAnalysis for all of the cases and for each replicate (this script consideres 3 replicates).
   - the MD trajectories (here: traj_10ns_r1.xtc)
   - the ligand itp file (here: TBS.itp)
-  - the complex.prmtop file - change script in line: 171 (it creates a symbolic link but you have to change the directory)
+  - the complex.prmtop file - change script in line: 171 (it creates a symbolic link but you have to change the directory.
+The "EP1" is needed for the directory part so you probability will need to change this part too)